-Interstate 295 (Florida 9A) is the beltway encircling the Jacksonville metro area.
-The loop measures 60.864 miles1 in length and provides access to the outlying suburbs and beaches as well as acting as a bypass for the often congested Interstate 95 through Jacksonville.
+Interstate 295 (SR 9A) is the beltway encircling the Jacksonville metro area.
+The loop measures 60.864 miles1 in length both providing access to the outlying suburbs and beaches as well as acting as a bypass for the often congested Interstate 95 through Jacksonville.

 The beltway was constructed in stages over a 39-year span (1967-2006), with the western portion fully opened by 1977 and the eastern portion completed 29 years later.
-The western beltway carried the I-295 designation from its conception while the eastern section carried the Florida 9A banner as it was constructed and upgraded.
-In late 2011, over two years after final preparations were made to make the eastern part of the beltway entirely interstate-grade, Florida 9A was formally replaced by Interstate 295.
-Currently, I-295 is split between the West Beltway (original portion on the western side of Jacksonville) and the East Beltway (former Florida 9A along the east side of Jacksonville).
+The western beltway carried the I-295 designation from its initial completion while the eastern section carried the Florida State Road 9A banner as it was constructed and upgraded.
+Over two years after final preparations were made to make the eastern part of the beltway entirely interstate-grade, SR 9A was formally replaced by Interstate 295 in late 2011.

 Interstate 295 Express Lanes